bangmaple/BangMapleJDBCRepository/README.md

 ## 🔌 To do:

 - Add support for MySQL and PostgreSQL.
-- Add support for the Paging and Sorting operations.

 ## ❓ How to use:
 - Create a new project then add this library by download the jar file from the `Release` tab.